 For example, your kitchen isn’t completely decked out with appliances from just one brand.
 You might have an LG fridge, a Westinghouse oven and a Kmart microwave.
 You choose the product and brand that best suits you for that particular item.

 By staying agnostic, you can cherry pick and customise your tech engagement to our lifestyle by utilising different brands and products.
-Thus you can more easily achieve the best price point without sacrificing functionality.
+Thus you can more easily achieve the best balance of cost and quality.

 You mix and match the other brands in your home – why not do the same with smart products?